aymeric-cr/sbs-generation/README.md

 The exact content of the XML file is described in the file *src/main/resources/xsd/scenario.xsd*.
 The various alterations and their corresponding XML file are described below.

+In order to generate XML files, it is possible to use an high level dedicated Domain Specific Langage, avaible here: https://github.com/aymeric-cr/dsl-scenario

 ## Features

 This library allows for the simulation of several attack scenarios based on the taxonomy found in [1]: